umee-network/umee/docs/architecture/ADR-004-reserves.md

 The aforementioned restrictions on borrows and withdrawals must then be implemented.

+A governance parameter `BorrowInterestEpoch` should be used to define how many blocks to wait between interest calculations on borrow positions (e.g. "interest accrues every 100 blocks").
-Additionally, a governance parameter must be kept which specifies the portion of borrow interest that will be funnelled into reserves.
-This parameter will either be decided per token, or as a single parameter for all asset types.
+Additionally, a governance parameter `ReserveFactor` must be kept which specifies the portion of borrow interest that will be funnelled into reserves.
+This parameter will either be decided per token, or as a single value for all asset types.

 > TODO: Decide on the above.

-Regarding the actual increasing of reserves when interest accrues on borrow positions, the following approach can be used (which interacts with the lender interest stream defined in [ADR-001](./ADR-001-interest-stream.md)).
+Regarding the increasing of reserves when interest accrues on borrow positions, the following approach can be used (which interacts with the lender interest stream defined in [ADR-001](./ADR-001-interest-stream.md)).

 For each token type:

 - The `x/leverage` has a non-negative balance of the token in the module account
 - There is a non-negative sum of all open borrow positions using that token type, which can be calculated by the `x/leverage` module.
 - The `x/leverage` module records a non-negative amount of the token which is declared to be reserved.
-- There is also an associated uToken type, of which the total amount in circulation can be measured by the `x/bank` module.
+This amount starts at zero and increases whenever borrow interest accrues.

 Then:

-- For every open borrow of every token type, interest accrues during EndBlock using a dynamically calculated interest rate.
+- For every open borrow of every token type, interest accrues every `BorrowInterestEpoch` (e.g. every 100 blocks) during EndBlock using a dynamically calculated interest rate.
 - At the same moment, a portion of that increase is applied to the amount of the token that is declared to be reserved.
 - The token:uToken exchange rate, which would have previously calculated by `(total tokens borrowed + module account balance) / uTokens in circulation` for a given token type and associated uToken denomination, must now be computed as `(total tokens borrowed + module account balance - reserved amount) / uTokens in circulation`.